UPTI Affair

-UPTI Affair (Справа УФТІ, Sprava UFTI; Дело УФТИ, Delo UFTI) was a series of repressions against a number of scholars of the Ukrainian Physics and Technology Institute in Kharkov, Soviet Ukraine, by the Main Directorate of State Security (GUGB) during 1938, a part of the Great Purge.
+UPTI Affair (Справа УФТІ, Sprava UFTI; Дело УФТИ, Delo UFTI) was a series of repressions against a number of scholars of the Ukrainian Physics and Technology Institute in Kharkov, Soviet Ukraine, by the Main Directorate of State Security (GUGB) during 1938, as part of the Great Purge.

 As a result, the UFTI leaders, including a Soviet experimental physicist Lev Shubnikov, were arrested and executed during this crisis.
 In the response to the state of affairs, the Soviet physicists Moisey Korets and Lev Landau, wrote the Korets–Landau leaflet which directly condemned Joseph Stalin and the secret police NKVD.
 Korets and Landau, as well as another implicated scientist, Yuri Rumer, were arrested.
 Landau was released, but Korets and Rumer were imprisoned in sharashkas of gulag.